 Then, a few minutes before opening bell they spread out into a circle and started vibing, firing up a bit of energy to get their performing juices flowing.

 I’ve been to quite a few circuses in my life – Cirque Mother Africa, The Amazing Chinese Circus, The Peruvian Circus, and quite a few Cirque du Soleils, but the energy at Phare was on another level.
-The show was hilarious, and even just thinking about those clowns now has me laughing again.
+It’s hilarious.
+They have the best clowns in the business.

 On top of laughter, every circus needs some impressive stunts, and Phare has those in abundance.
 You’ll get all your somersaults, fire juggling and unicycles, only with a slight Cambodian flare.

 But what I loved most about the show was how raw the performance was.
-Many other circuses I’ve been to, the expensive ones in particular, always felt somewhat robotic and expressionless to me.
-For me personally, there is such thing as ‘too perfect’ when it comes to these things.
+Many other circuses I’ve been to, the expensive ones in particular, always felt robotic and expressionless to me.
+There is such thing as ‘too perfect’ when it comes to these things.

 When the show came to an end it was clear the crowd had loved it.
 Phare was a perfect example of unpolished, passionate story-telling, and once it was over, I knew I had to find out more about it.
 Brian explained that if I was up for it, I could visit the school itself, 3 hours away in the city of Battambang.
 As I didn’t have too much planned, I decided to head out there a couple of days later.